kevin-grylls/MSA-Front-with-React-SSR/README.md

 - Some photo and text are included in this project as samples and those things are property of Young Shin VSC co., Ltd

-- So all meterials in static/\* will never allowed to be used for any purpose on the internet
+- So all meterials in static/\* never allowed to be used for any purpose on the internet except this example

 ## Scaffold